- Common warning signs of aging eyes include double or blurred vision, floaters, discoloration, and poor night vision.

 Common signs of aging eyes span over a few years and can be difficult to pinpoint because of their gradual progression.
-It is important to be aware of any signs that may indicate aging eyes to avoid any underlying causes or consequences that can appear.
+It is important to be aware of any signs that may indicate aging eyes to avoid any underlying consequences that can appear.

 Floaters in Your Field of Vision